 The McKay Scholarship Program

 North Florida School of Special Education is in compliance with the Department of Education to accept The McKay Scholarship Program.
-85% of our students are eligible for and benefit from The McKay Scholarship, which empowers parents of students with disabilities to choose the best learning environment for their children.
+85% of our students are eligible for and benefit from The McKay Scholarship, which empowers parents of students with intellectual and developmental differences to choose the best learning environment for their children.
 The remaining students utilize funds from the Gardiner Scholarship.

 According to the stipulations outlined by The McKay Scholarship Program and Department of Education website, eligibility is determined by the following: